Using API gateways in microservices

 Performance.
 You may want to use a specific VM configuration for the gateway for performance reasons.

 The previous articles have looked at the interfaces between microservices or between microservices and client applications.
-By design, these interfaces treat each service as a black box.
+By design, these interfaces treat each service as a opaque box.
 In particular, microservices should never expose implementation details about how they manage data.
 That has implications for data integrity and data consistency, explored in the next article.